International Video Journalism

 - Strengthen your future career by becoming part of a network of journalists from all over the world.

-Course 2: Current affairs, production and theory (5 ECTS)
+Course 2: International News Gathering and Current Affairs (5 ECTS)

-Develop, and research, the good ideas for current affairs TV stories.
-Learn how to structure a TV story, and work with visuals, speak and sound.
-Search sources, make interviews and do practical reporting.
+The lectures for this course will focus on how to develop, and research, the good ideas for current affairs video stories.
+Through analytical screenings the students will learn how to structure a video story, and work with visuals, speak and sound.

 Analyse and research the stereotypes of people of colour, various ethnic groups, refugees and immigrant communities in the mainstream news media.
 Make TV stories that report and reflect on the diversities in the society.
 Learn how to use social media in research for news and for publishing TV stories